UCLALibrary/docker-cantaloupe/README.md

     mvn verify -Dcantaloupe.version=dev -Dcantaloupe.commit.ref=fff5425

-To apply your own patches to the Cantaloupe source, create a patchfile in `src/main/docker/patches` with a Git diff, then use the following:
+To apply your own patches to the Cantaloupe source, create patchfiles with a Git diff, put them into the directory `src/main/docker/patches`:

-    mvn verify -Dcantaloupe.version=dev -Dcantaloupe.patchfile=hotfix.patch
+    mvn verify -Dcantaloupe.version=dev -Dcantaloupe.apply.patchfiles=true

 Patching an older version of Cantaloupe is possible as well.